And be sure to drink it all, because sometimes the good stuff is on the bottom.

 - Usually performance-enhancing drugs are a technological and biological dead end.
 They can enhance one ability (stamina, when stimulants like methamphetamine or cocaine are involved, awareness with psychoactive drugs, or lack of inhibitions with marijuana) at great cost, they are addictive, they lose potency over time due to habituation, and, worse, they give a sense of false security.
 This is the reason evolution never pushed a species in the wild to consume a performance-enhancing plant: two animals fighting to a gruesome death because they lack the feel of pain both lose the possibility to reproduce themselves.

-- Adrenaline, used in emergencies by medical professionals trying to stabalize/revive a patient and usefull for allowing super human strength performance too.
+- Adrenaline, used in emergencies by medical professionals trying to stabilize/revive a patient and useful for allowing super human strength performance too.
 For as long as the stuff holds or until the body burns out anyway.

 - It also combats swelling (it's easier to run away if the bruises don't kick in yet), hence its use in treating anaphylactic shock.
 The stimulant ephedrine is chemically similar, which is why pseudoephedrine is best known as the decongestant Sudafed.
 Swelling serves a purpose, though, reducing bleeding and closing off orifices from infection; between the body burning out and curtailing those two functions, an adrenaline-based super serum would need to strike a delicate balance to avoid Blessed with Suck (or need to be supplemented with, e.g., immune-boosting nanorobots).